scubafly/angular/README.md

 ### Event binding in a component:
 (click)="<functionName()>"

+### How to know what events and properties to bind to.
-### Console.log the element to see the properties and events to bind to.
+Console.log the element to see the properties and events to bind to.

+The MDN (Mozilla Developer Network) offers nice lists of all properties and events of the element you're interested in.

+Googling for YOUR_ELEMENT properties  or YOUR_ELEMENT events  should yield nice results.